Sufi metaphysics: Waḥdat al-wujūd (unity of existence)

 On the highest level, wujūd is the absolute and nondelimited reality of God, the "Necessary Being" (wājib al-wujūd) that cannot not exist.
 In this sense, wujūd designates the Essence of God or of the Real (dhāt al-ḥaqq), the only reality that is real in every respect.
 On lower levels, wujūd is the underlying substance of "everything other than God" (māsiwāAllāh)—which is how Ibn Arabi and others define the "cosmos" or "universe" (al-ʿālam).
 Hence, in a secondary meaning, the term wujūd is used as shorthand to refer to the whole cosmos, to everything that exists.
 It can also be employed to refer to the existence of each and every thing that is found in the universe.

 God's 'names' or 'attributes', on the other hand, are the relationships which can be discerned between the Essence and the cosmos.
 They are known to God because he knows every object of knowledge, but they are not existent entities or ontological qualities, for this would imply plurality in the godhead.

 Ibn 'Arabî used the term "effusion" (fayd) to denote the act of creation.
 His writings contain expressions which show different stages of creation, a distinction merely logical and not actual.
 The following gives details about his vision of creation in three stages: the Most Holy Effusion (al-fayd al-aqdas), the Holy Effusion (al-fayd al-muqaddas) and the Perpetual Effusion (al-fayd al-mustamirr).

 Waḥdat al-wujūd spread through the teachings of the Sufis like Qunyawi, Jandi, Tilimsani, Qayshari, Jami etc.

 The noted scholar Muhibullah Allahabadi strongly supported the doctrine.

-Sachal Sarmast and Bulleh Shah two Sufi poets from present day Pakistan, were also ardent followers of Waḥdat al-wujūd.
+Sachal Sarmast and Bulleh Shah, two Sufi poets from present day Pakistan, were also ardent followers of Waḥdat al-wujūd.

 It is also associated with the Hamah Ust (Persian meaning "He is the only one") philosophy in South Asia.

 Tashkīk

-Tashkīk or gradation is closely associated with Sadrian interpretation of waḥdat al-wujūd.
+Tashkīk or gradation is closely associated with the Sadrian interpretation of waḥdat al-wujūd.
 According to this school, the reality and existence are identical which means existence is one but graded in intensity.
 This methodology was given a name of tashkik al-wujud and it thus explains that there is gradation of existence that stand in a vast hierarchical chain of being (marāṭib al-wujūd) from floor (farsh) to divine throne (ʿarsh), but the wujūd of each existent māhīyya is nothing but a grade of the single reality of wujūd whose source is God, the absolute being (al-wujūd al-mutlaq).
 What differentiates the wujūd of different existents is nothing but wujūd in different degrees of strength and weakness.
 The universe is nothing but different degrees of strengths and weaknesses of wujūd, ranging from intense degree of wujūd of arch-angelic realities, to the dim wujūd of lowly dust from which Adam was made.